Why Is My Team Not Performing? A CEO’s Guide to Diagnosing and Fixing Underperformance

 Recognition also plays a role.
 Timely appreciation reinforces cultural standards alongside financial rewards.

-For CEOs, incentives are not just payroll mechanics; they are cultural levers of performance.
+Aligned incentives strengthen commitment and reduce distortions.
+Incentives are not just payroll mechanics; they are cultural levers of performance.

 7) Build Safety + Standards: Truth-Telling + High Bar